secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-admin-guide/_index.md

 ### Main Site

 For the main site groups and group membership is managed using the TableauConMan tool.
-To add or remove a group the appropriate changes should be made in `groups` section of the specification file in the Data Team repository.
-To add or remove members from a group the group name should be added or removed from the `groups` list for the specific user.
-Once the change has been reviewed and merged the `tableau_provision_users` task in the `tableau_workbook_migrate` DAG will apply the changes.
+To add or remove a group the appropriate changes should be made in the `groups` section of the specification file in the Data Team repository.
+To add or remove members from a group, the group name should be added or removed from the `groups` list for the specific user.
+Once the change has been reviewed and merged, the `tableau_provision_users` task in the `tableau_workbook_migrate` DAG will apply the changes.

 ### Public Site